 When mastering, use only subtle doses of EQ – until you achieve your result.
 Overdoing EQ can make your master sharp or dull.

-For more info, check this article from Waves how to effective use EQ during Mastering process.
+For more info, check this article from Waves on how to effectively use EQ during the Mastering process.

 - Compression (Reduce dynamic range)